bbc/speculate/README.md

 }
 ```

-Alongside this, the `main` attribute is also included in the `files` listing, although the service is still started using `pnpm start`:
+Alongside this, the `main` attribute is also included in the `files` listing, although the service is still started using `npm start`:

 ```json
 {